parob/graphql-api/docs/quickstart.rst

     }

-This might at first seem counter-intuitive or unusual, but you'll soon realise it greatly simplifies building **Schemas**.
+This might at first seem counter-intuitive or unusual, but you'll soon realise it simplifies building **Schemas**.

-In order to avoid naming conflicts, notice that the mutable type gets the **Mutable** suffix added to its name.
+In order to avoid any naming conflicts, any mutable types get the **Mutable** suffix added to their name (for example see **ExampleMutable** above).

 Type Modifiers